top of page

 Picture of Jane Stanley

-Dr Jane Stanley
+Prof Jane Stanley

 Trustee

-Jane Stanley is Senior Lecturer in Music at the University of Glasgow's School of Culture & Creative Arts.
+Jane Stanley is Professor of Composition at the University of Glasgow's School of Culture & Creative Arts.
 She is also founder and co-director of the Scottish Young Composer Project.
 She is a Scotland-based but Australian-born composer specialising in chamber and orchestral music.
 Jane’s music has been performed and broadcast throughout the world and featured at festivals including Tanglewood, ISCM World Music Days, Gaudeamus Music Week, Asian Composers League, Wellesley Composers Conference, and June in Buffalo.
 She has received commissions from Tanglewood, Musica Viva, Robert Irvine, Bernadette Harvey, Continuum Sax, Ensemble Offpsring, and Halcyon.
 She received her PhD from the University of Sydney and in 2004-5 she was a Visiting Fellow at Harvard University.
 Her teachers include Anne Boyd, Peter Sculthorpe, Ross Edwards, and Bernard Rands.
 Jane was a composition fellow at Tanglewood Music Center in 2008, who commissioned Palimpsest for large brass ensemble.
 In 2009 she was a Fellow at the Aspen Music Festival and School.

 Picture of Theresa Valtin